lyxal/100-Little-Keg-Exercises/Ex 6/Question.md

 - A `while` loop is written in the form of `{condition|code}`, where `condition` is a Keg expression to evaluate each iteration to determine whether or not `code` will be executed.
 - The `¿` command takes the next line of input and tries to evaluate it as first a decimal (float), an integer, a list and finally a string.
 - If you happen to have any extra data items on your stack at the end of execution, you can use `_` to remove items.
 In other words, `_` discards the top of the stack.
+- The while loop condition will be evaluated as normal Keg code.
+The top of the stack after such evaluation will be used as the determiner of whether or not the loop will continue.
+If the top of the stack is non-zero (truthy), control flow stays within the loop.
+Otherwise, the loop stops.
+- Each number for input should be taken on a newline.
+[Here](https://tio.run/##y05N/w8EplxGXCZcllwGAA ) is an example of how the input should be given it using TIO.

 ## Post-Test Loops